 Learn the possibilities

-When looking back at these answers it makes me wonder, where did our medical model go wrong with degenerative disc disease?
-Most of these people are left thinking they will never be able to do these activities without pain; even simple activities like walking and cleaning the house!
+Most people are diagnosed, then left thinking they will never be able to do activities they love without pain; even simple activities like walking and cleaning the house!

 Now that we have cleared that up, let’s chat about what we can do about this pain!
 This is why I want to show you how to exercise for degenerative disc disease.
 If we totally give up exercise or if we start with the wrong type of exercise, you could easily end up with more pain.
 BUT if you find the right type of exercise and build the confidence you need, you can thrive!